Table of Contents

 Who all are at fault in a T-bone accident?

 When multiple vehicles are involved in an accident, determining liability becomes more difficult.
 We need to investigate the specifics to determine who can be held accountable.

 - T-bone car accidents commonly occur at intersections when any of the drivers fail to yield the right of way to the rightful driver.
 Misinterpretation of the green signal is also a contributing factor.
 One of the drivers had the right of way, and the other would have violated traffic laws.
 In such cases, those who failed to follow the rules will be held accountable.

 - Other people who had run red lights could sometimes be the cause of a crash.
 The driver who attempted to avoid a potential collision may end up colliding with another vehicle.
 Here, the person who ran the red light is the root cause of the multiple crashes.
 In such cases, he can be held liable.

-- In parking lots, when a driver backs out a vehicle without warning, he can impact other cars on the road.
+- In parking lots, when a driver backs out of a vehicle without warning, he can impact other cars on the road.

 How can you prove liability in T-bone car accidents?

 Proving liability becomes a tough task when each person involved starts blaming the other.
-Only based on the statements of the witnesses, reliability of the statements given by those who are involved in the crash, and various pieces of evidence available, the liability can be determined.
+Only based on the statements of the witnesses, the reliability of the statements given by those who are involved in the crash, and various pieces of evidence available, the liability can be determined.